Interested in hosting a future Colloquium? Learn more.

 Our sponsorship program is designed to deliver meaningful engagement with a highly specialized audience of cybersecurity faculty, researchers, academic leaders, and public-sector stakeholders.

-With in-person visibility at Ivy Tech Community College, sponsors benefit from high-impact, face-to-face interaction—through live demonstrations, networking sessions, and direct dialogue with institutional decision-makers.
+With an in-person presence at Ivy Tech Community College—one of the nation's largest NSA/DHS-designated Centers of Academic Excellence in Cybersecurity—sponsors gain high-impact, face-to-face engagement through live demonstrations, networking opportunities, and direct conversations with institutional decision-makers.

 Your support reinforces a shared mission: cultivating a resilient, skilled, and forward-thinking cybersecurity workforce.